-1. N = No reinforcement required.
+(1) N = No reinforcement required.

-1 = PRIs reinforced with 23/32 Performance Category wood structural panel on one side only.

-2 = PRIs reinforced with 23/32 Performance Category wood structural panel on both sides or double I-joist.
+- 1 = PRIs reinforced with 23/32 Performance Category wood structural panel on one side only. - 2 = PRIs reinforced with 23/32 Performance Category wood structural panel on both sides or double I-joist.

-X = Try a deeper joist or closer joist spacing.
+X = Try a deeper joist or closer spacing.

-2. Color coding in table is matched to details in Figure 5d, Method 1 or Method 2.

-3. Maximum load shall be: 15 psf roof dead load, 50 psf floor total load and 80 plf wall load.
+Color coding in table is matched to details in Figure 5a and 5b.
+Maximum load shall be: 15 psf roof dead load, 50 psf floor total load, and 80 plf wall load.
 Wall load is based on 3'-0" maximum width window or door openings.
 For larger openings, or multiple 3'-0" width openings spaced less than 6'-0" o.c., additional joists beneath the opening's cripple studs may be required.

-4. Table applies to joists 12" to 24" o.c.
+(4) Table applies to joists 12" to 24" o.c.
 Use 12" o.c. requirements for lesser spacings.

-For conventional roof construction using a ridge beam, the Roof Truss Span column above is equivalent to the distance between the supporting wall and the ridge beam.
+(5) For conventional roof construction using a ridge beam, the Roof Truss Span column above is equivalent to the distance between the supporting wall and the ridge beam.
 When the roof is framed using a ridge board, the Roof Truss Span is equivalent to the distance between the supporting walls as if a truss is used.